no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

 Java 8 has several new features.
 Here are some of them along with examples of how they can be used in a project:

-## 1. Lambda Expressions
+## Lambda Expressions

 Lambda expressions enable a more concise way to represent code blocks that can be passed to methods or stored in variables.

-**Example: In an e-commerce project, filtering a list of products by price.
+Example: In an e-commerce project, filtering a list of products by price.
 Suppose there is a `Product` class with a `price` field.
 ```java
 import java.util.ArrayList;
 import java.util.List;